How to sell your home and make a faster, more profitable sale

-For many home buyers, the bathroom is right up there with the kitchen as one of the most important rooms in a house.
+For many home buyers, the bathroom is on par with the kitchen as one of the most important rooms in a house.

 If your bathroom needs more than a little updating, a simple renovation could be the answer.

-Kitchens and bathrooms are two rooms where a renovation can give you a big return on your investment when selling your home.
+A kitchen and bathroom remodel can give you a big return on your investment when selling your home.

 They want to see upgraded countertops, tile bathtub or shower enclosures, and matching bathroom faucets and lighting fixtures.